Mechanical and Material Design Principles of the Avian Egg Shell

 Membrane Properties and Consequences on Shell

 Variations in membrane material properties such as the fiber composition, the thickness of the membrane and the general elasticity lead to distortion forces in different directions and as a result to different egg structures and shapes.
 However, having a different shape or size does not mean a different basic operation process is needed for the egg which still needs to breathe and provide the required nutrients to the developing embryo.
 It is important to say that the inner membrane represents the first barrier the chickling has to break through during hatching.
-This membrane is proven to be elastic, making it possible to contain the albumen and yolk, but as soon as the chickling is ready to start the lung respiration process, the membrane is easily broken with the of the chickling and thus reaches the air unit of the egg.
+This membrane is proven to be elastic, making it possible to contain the albumen and yolk, but as soon as the chickling is ready to start the lung respiration process, the membrane is easily broken with the beak of the chickling and thus reaches the air unit of the egg.
 One of the key factors from which the shape of the egg can diversify itself lies with the different membrane properties, but this does not affect the operation of the egg.

 Environmental Impact on Operation